What to look at on college tours!

 Where performances happen tells you a lot about what a program values.

-At Dance And College Counseling we love when students get a huge variety of performance opportunities, so we don’t just valued dancing on one perfect proscenium stage.
-We hope you get that experience but we also love to see you performing Lec/Dems at local schools, making creative set ups of a Black Box, doing site-specific work, performing at the local opera house, or doing studio “informances.”
+At Dance & College Counseling we love when students get a huge variety of performance opportunities, so we don’t just value dancing on one perfect proscenium stage.
+We hope you get that experience but we also love to see you performing lec/dems at local schools, making creative set ups of a Black Box, doing site-specific work, performing at the local opera house, or doing studio “informances.”

 Think About Performance Opportunities (and Technical Experience)